 OCD sufferers frequently experience additional forms of mental illness.
 An estimated 75% of adults with OCD are diagnosed with an anxiety disorder (such as generalized anxiety disorder or panic disorder); more than 50% are diagnosed with a depression or bipolar disorder; and up to 30% have a tic disorder. and excoriation disorder.

 OCD prevents those who suffer from it from normal, functionality at home, at work, and in relationships.
 It is imperative to obtain effective treatment for OCD in order to restore mental health, and to treat the attendant disorders that accompany it.

 TMS therapy has proven to be a highly effective and safe treatment for OCD.
-Our San Diego Transcranial Magnetic Stimulation Center provides TMS Therapy for OCD.
+Our San Diego TMS Center provides TMS Therapy for OCD.

 TMS benefits include: